-- 6.404 Forest Engineering I (2 Class, 4 Lab Hrs/Wk)

-This is a beginning course in forest engineering methods and procedures.
-Both the laboratory and classroom are used to give the student a proficiency in the use of surveying instruments in such practical field work as grade lines, "P" line, retracement of section lines and the field use and geometry of aerial photographs. - 6.405 Forest Engineering II (2 Class, 4 Lab Hrs/Wk)

-Engineering procedures and methods with special emphasis on road location and the rectangular survey system.
-This course correlates closely with the beginning course in Forest Operations so that the student may associate the engineering with the planned construction result. - 6.406 Forest Engineering III (2 Class, 4 Lab Hrs/Wk)
+- 6.404 Forest Engineering I (2 Class, 4 Lab Hrs/Wk) Term Units 3 This is a beginning cause in forest engineering methods and procedures.
+Both the laboratory and classroom are used to give the student a proficiency in the use of surveying instruments in such practical field work as grade lines, "P" line, retracement of section lines and the field use and geometry of aerial photographs. - 6.405 Forest Engineering II (2 Class, 4 Lab Hrs/Wk) Term Units 3 Engineering procedures and methods with special emphasis on road location and the rectangular survey system.
+This course correlates closely with the beginning course in Forest Operations so that the student may associate the engineering with the planned construction result.